Jack-Iacono/Samsonite-Game/README.md

 - Light Kills you while in shadow mode
 - Certain actions produce noise which will alert nearby guards and make them turn towards the source of the noise
 - While in shadow mode, you can go through impossibly small gaps (This is the most obvious hint that I can given for the test level #1)
+- Touch an enemy's back in order to kill them